section-engineering-education/engineering-education/articles/choosing-between-modern-data-warehouses-bigquery-vs-redshift-vs-snowflake/index.md

 ### What is Redshift?

 [Redshift](https://aws.amazon.com/redshift/) is a fully-managed cloud data warehouse solution that stores petabytes of data.
-It is offered by Amazon.
+Amazon offers it.
 Redshift is integrable with many business intelligence and reporting tools such as [Holistics](https://www.holistics.io/), [PowerBI](https://powerbi.microsoft.com/en-us/), [Tableau](https://www.tableau.com/), [Looker](https://looker.com/), and [Sisense](https://www.sisense.com/).

 Redshift connects to SQL-based clients and makes data available in real-time.
 It is built on PostgreSQL to deliver a fast performance and efficient querying.

 Amazon Redshift warehouses are made up of computing resources known as nodes.
-These nodes are organized in clusters, each containing at least one database and running its own Redshift engine.
+These nodes are organized in clusters, each containing at least one database and running its Redshift engine.

 ### What is Snowflake?

 Besides providing scalable and flexible storage, [Snowflake](https://www.snowflake.com/) hosts solutions for business intelligence.
-It is built entirely on the cloud, and its subscription based model operates compute and storage resources independently.
+It is built entirely on the cloud, and its subscription-based model operates compute and storage resources independently.
 Snowflake users store both semi-structured and structured data and convert it into usable SQL-compatible format.

 Being a cloud-agnostic platform, Snowflake customers can be multi-cloud.
 Cloud-agnostic environments operate with multiple public cloud providers to guarantee the least possible disruptions to a business.
 Snowflake is available on [Google Cloud](https://www.snowflake.com/technology-partners/google-cloud-platform/#), [Amazon Web Services](https://www.snowflake.com/technology-partners/amazon-web-services/), and [Microsoft Azure](https://www.snowflake.com/technology-partners/microsoft/).